 Quiet Pastures presents Horsemanship Sessions

-The unique horsemanship program that has been utilized with our non-profit for over 5 years for our referred guests is now available to anyone!
+The unique horsemanship program that has been utilized with our non-profit since 2017 for our referred guests is now available to anyone!
 The tiered program has opportunities for beginners, intermediate or advanced horsemanship and riding.

 All sessions are conducted by experienced instructors, and each student/guest will be paired with a mentor who will guide you through the two-hour sessions.
 A portion of the gospel will be discussed at each session, and the horse will be used as an object lesson to demonstrate the message.